IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 	<img src="/images/Photo_Blog/Brush_3.jpg">
 	<img src="/images/Photo_Blog/Brush_4.jpg">
 </div>

+We've given you three brushes so you can allocated different ones for different uses.

+Examples:
+* Oils - Dielectric Grease - Krtyox
+* Stabs - Springs - Switch Housing
+* Ect - Ect - Ect

 ---

 ### Stem Holder
 A tool like this is perfect for holding switch stems and makes lubing them so much easier.
 Press and hold the top open the clutch; release to grip.

-You no longer need to fear accidentally dropping and searching for those loose stems.
+You no longer need to fear finger cramps!

 <div class="gallery" data-columns="2">
 	<img src="/images/Photo_Blog/Stem_Holder_Dustproof.jpg">